About MCP servers

 Endpoint-level configuration

-Enable MCP for specific endpoints only:
+Enable MCP for specific endpoints:

 {